Visiting Curaçao with your Southern Caribbean cruise or staying near Willemstad? Rent a car and beach hop the Curaçao beaches.

 Here are some beach hopping tips:

-- Have your own ride so you can explore it on your own.
+1. Have your own vehicle so you have the freedom to explore.
 OR, book a beach-hopping tour.

-- Designate a certain amount of time you’ll spend at each beach.
-If not, you get caught up at the beach and miss out on the actual hopping part.
-If you decide to stick to one beach, that’s okay, just make sure everyone in your party is in agreement.
+2. Designate a certain amount of time you’ll spend at each beach.
+If not, you get caught up at the beach and miss out on the hopping part.
+If you decide to stick to one beach, that’s okay; make sure everyone in your party agrees.

-- Have at least a bottle of water and a couple of packaged snacks to have in between beaches.
-Even though I ate breakfast, at some point I got so lightheaded and thirsty.
+3. Have at least a water bottle and a couple of packaged snacks between beaches.
+Even though I ate breakfast, I got lightheaded and thirsty at some point—a complete failure.

-- If you plan to snorkel, make sure you have all your gear ready.
+4. If you plan to snorkel, have all your gear ready.

 Curacao Beaches